krfong916/swish-design/readme.md

 )
 ```

+Additionally, you will need to create your own typings file.
+Pain in the ass, we know.
+We are submitting our typings to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped), once approved you will be able to import the typing package in your project using `npm i -D @types/swish-design` or in yarn `yarn add @types/swish-design`.
+Using a one-line command  will reduce your workload and improve your experience, as opposed to having to create your own typings file of the components you use in your project.

+For now, you'll find type definitions located under `node_modules/swish-design/lib/index.d.ts`.
+- Create a folder under the directory path `node_modules/@types` and name it `swish-design`.
+- Create a file named `index.d.ts`
+- Copy and paste all type definitions from the located in Swish Design package `node_modules/swish-design/lib/index.d.ts` to the type definitions file you just created under `node_modules/@types/swish-design/index.d.ts`

 ### Content-Security-Policy

 Some may be using this package with a strict Content-Security-Policy.
 Meaning, they cannot allow inline style tags to be injected into their document at runtime.